Japanese football league system: Level V/VI: 9 Japanese Regional Leagues

-In modern Japan, the country is divided into 9 different regions.
+In modern Japan, the whole country is divided into 9 different regions.
 From North to South they are Hokkaido, Touhoku, Kantou, Tokai, Hokushin-etsu (Hokuriku+Shin-etsu), Kansai, Shikoku, Chugoku, and Kyushu.
 Each region has its own football league, and they make up 9 parallel football leagues governed by designated regional FAs.
 The Hokkaido, Chugoku, Shikoku, and Kyushu Regional Leagues have only one division, whereas others have two divisions.
 On top of that, Touhoku Division 2 is divided into Division 2 North and Division 2 South.
 Because of differences in structure, each region has its own promotion and relegation regulations between the divisions.

 Aside from the Emperor's Cup, clubs at this level and the levels immediately below play in the All Japan Senior Football Championship (Shakaijin Cup), qualifying through prefectural cups.
 Some Regional Leagues may have their own League Cups as well (Kanto, Kansai).